English Graduate Student Organization Constitution

 Section Two: Officers and Responsibilities

-EGSO shall have an Executive Board elected by membership vote composed of eleven (11) officers (in order of rank), who shall have the following responsibilities and will receive one vote in all motions:
+Article I: EGSO shall have an Executive Board elected by membership vote composed of eleven (11) officers (in order of rank), who shall have the following responsibilities and will receive one vote in all motions :

-The Vice-President M.A. shall assist the President with his or her duties and work with faculty and Executive Board members to implement programs for the professional development of EGSO members and shall represent the particular interests of the M.A. graduate student members of EGSO.
+The Vice-President M.A. shall assist the President with his or her duties and work with faculty and Executive Board members to implement programs for the professional development of EGSO members, shall represent the particular interests of the M.A. graduate student members of EGSO, and shall plan and implement undergraduate outreach endeavors.

 The Secretary shall keep records of all Executive Board and general meetings that will be housed in the space designated for EGSO; direct the publication of a tri-annual EGSO newsletter; at the beginning of the academic year, distribute a copy of the then-current EGSO constitution to each new EGSO member; and shall maintain the EGSO website.

-The Treasurer shall oversee all EGSO financial transactions and be responsible for assisting the President in all fund-raising activities.
+The Treasurer shall oversee all EGSO financial transactions, responsible for assisting the President in all fund-raising activities, and brainstorm fundraising activities for EGSO.

 The Faculty Representative shall represent EGSO concerns (and encourage additional EGSO attendance) at all open faculty meetings, publicize beforehand the agendas of these meetings, and solicit member opinions on relevant issues, and report the results of these meetings to the Executive Board and the membership and shall turn said report to the Secretary for filing.